Gary Lucas: Le Beast Concrète

-On July 1, Gary unleashed his latest project, a new electronica collaboration with producer/dj/beat master extraordinaire David Sisko.
-First, up out of the box was their digital single Realize It, with accompanying psychedelic animated clip by 3XA.
-The new single is available for streaming and download.
-About their new single, La Ruta (Spain) raved: "Always surprising and unfathomable, Gary Lucas (Captain Beefheart, Peter Hammill, John Cale, Lou Reed, etc) presents a new single with producer and engineer David Sisko combining Gary's signature guitar riffs and lines with Sisko's deep 808 trap and relentless dancefloor beats with a result that reflects the guitar player's complexity mixing genres such as blues, rock, dance, trap and avant-garde.
-More great reviews followed in UnCut Magazine and elsewhere, which are collected with all the video clips to date for the project here.
+On July 1, 2021, Lucas released a new electronica collaboration, Le Beast Concrète, with producer/DJ David Sisko.
+First was the digital single "Realize It", with accompanying psychedelic animated clip by 3XA.
+About their new single, La Ruta (Spain) wrote: "Always surprising and unfathomable, Gary Lucas presents a new single with producer and engineer David Sisko combining Gary's signature guitar riffs and lines with Sisko's deep 808 trap and relentless dancefloor beats with a result that reflects the guitar player's complexity mixing genres such as blues, rock, dance, trap and avant-garde".
+More positive reviews followed in UnCut magazine and elsewhere.

-Gary also published several articles at Please Kill Me.com during the pandemic, including an extensive piece about his relationship with Captain Beefheart (Don Van Vliet) and Frank Zappa, a memoir of working on a rap record with Vin Diesel and Arthur Russell, and an appreciation of the Bonzo Dog Band's Vivian Stanshall, the original Fleetwood Mac’s leader Peter Green, and the Rolling Stone’s Brian Jones.
+Lucas also published several articles at Please Kill Me.com during the pandemic, including an extensive piece about his relationship with Captain Beefheart and Frank Zappa, a memoir of working on a rap record with Vin Diesel and Arthur Russell, and an appreciation of the Bonzo Dog Band's Vivian Stanshall, the original Fleetwood Mac's leader Peter Green, and the Rolling Stones' Brian Jones.

-On September 11, 2021, Lucas celebrated his 40th anniversary in music at Le Poisson Rouge in NYC with a 2 hour show featuring Ernie Brooks, Jerry Harrison, Thurston Moore and other special guests.
-On September 15, 2021, Rolling Stone magazine published their revised list of the 500 Greatest Songs of All Time which included Gary Lucas and Jeff Buckley’s Grace, as featured on Jeff Buckley’s two-million selling 1994 album Grace.
+On September 11, 2021, Lucas celebrated his 40th anniversary in music at Le Poisson Rouge in NYC with a 2-hour show featuring Ernie Brooks, Jerry Harrison, Thurston Moore and other special guests.
+On September 15, 2021, Rolling Stone magazine published their revised list of the 500 Greatest Songs of All Time which included Lucas and Jeff Buckley's "Grace", as featured on Buckley's two million selling 1994 album Grace.

 Some of these collaborations appear on his retrospective 2000 album Improve the Shining Hour, which also features his film and TV music for ABC News, 20/20, and Turning Point.
 He has produced albums for composer/saxophonists Tim Berne and Peter Gordon, and for the French avant-rock band Tanger.
-He co-wrote Joan Osborne's Grammy-nominated song "Spider Web" from her triple platinum album Relish and co-wrote Jeff Buckley's anthems "Grace" and "Mojo Pin" from Jeff's 2 million selling Grace album, often cited as one of the Top 50 Albums of All Time.
+He co-wrote Joan Osborne's Grammy-nominated song "Spider Web" from her triple platinum album Relish and co-wrote Jeff Buckley's anthems "Grace" and "Mojo Pin" from the Grace album, often cited as one of the Top 50 Albums of All Time.

 Captain Beefheart

 During his last year in high school, Lucas played for the documentary film unit of the Upstate Medical Center and wrote the musical score on his first film assignment.
-In 1971, he traveled down from New Haven to New York City to see his childhood hero Captain Beefheart, (Don Van Vliet) make his NYC concert debut, and later became close friends.
+In 1971, he traveled from New Haven to New York City to see his childhood hero Captain Beefheart (Don Van Vliet) make his New York concert debut, and later became close friends.
 From being a Beefheart fan, he eventually became his co-manager in 1980 with his then wife Ling Lucas, and occasionally performed on stage all over Europe and the U.S. during the 1980–81 tours with Beefheart's band, performing the difficult and complex solo guitar piece "Flavor Bud Living".